Henry Trigg (testator): Biography and legacy

 Trigg's barn and his former home, now 37 High Street, Stevenage, are both Grade II listed buildings.
 The barn is noted for its 17th century frame and the fact that it survived as an outbuilding in the centre of Stevenage old town.
-In 1922, the licence for the Old Castle Inn was not renewed, and it became a branch of the National Westminster Bank.
 The bank closed on 26 October 2015, leaving the property empty.
 It was sold at auction in May 2016 for £440,000 to Alliance Dental Ltd and was turned into a dental practice, with Stevenage Borough Council granting planning permission for internal and external alterations.